A rainbow extending above our mast at the St. Augustine Municipal Maria.

 Throughout our summer in Marathon, we began looking to relocate our main port of call to St. Augustine.
 We had spent several weeks in St. Augustine while traveling the east coast and fell in love with this historical and active city.
 From the historic "old town district" of stores, hotels, museums,shops and restaurants to the beautiful beaches on Anestasia Island, we wanted to spend more time exploring life in this part of North Florida.
 St. A is the oldest town in the US and will be celebrating it's 450th anniversary in 2015.

 I found a good weather window in mid-August and arranged with Capt.
 Bill Olson to help me move the boat from Marathon to St. A. We left on a Thursday afternoon and motor sailed the Hawk Channel to Ft.
 Lauderdale arriving just after sunrise on Friday morning.
 Spent Friday afternoon and night at the Bahia Mar Marina where Capt Bill's girlfriend joined us as crew.
 We left before dawn on Saturday morning for Ft.
 Pierce.
 After exiting the Port Everglades Inlet we picked up the gulf stream current and sailed in excess of 12 kts to the Ft.
 Pierce Inlet and Harbortown Marina.
 Spent the night at Harbortown ( hot showers, good dinner and a hot breakfast) and left Sunday late morning for St. A. Arrived St. A. on Monday morning.
-The overall journey of well over 400km was one of the most enjoyable sails I have ever experienced
+The overall journey of just under 400nm was one of the most enjoyable sails I have ever experienced

 Cathy and Sassy drove to St. A and we began to settle in to our new base of operation.
 We have discovered most of the good eating places and best of all I discovered the homemade peach ice cream at Kilwin's (with Dominica hot fudge topping).
 We are attending Grace UMC next to the Flagler College campus.
 Grace was built by Henry Flagler in 1881 in authentic Spanish Renaissance style architecture.
 The church is about a 10 minute walk from our marina.